Ribeiro-Vinicius/Ribeiro-Vinicius/README.md

 - 👋 Hi, I’m @Ribeiro-Vinicius
 - 👀 I’m interested in technology, history, sociology and philosophy.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and all the basic things a developer should know.
-- 💞️ I’m looking to collaborate on Open souce projects once I feel I have something to offer
+- 💞️ I’m looking to
 - 📫 How to reach me ...

 <!---